SAP-samples/teched2022-IN261/exercises/ex5/README.md

 # Exercise 5 - Explore an event mesh spanning two continents in Advanced Event Mesh

-In this exercise, we will explore an already existing event mesh of two brokers: one in Europe, one on the West coast of the United States.
+In this exercise, we will explore an already existing event mesh of three brokers: one in Europe, one on the West coast of the United States and another one in South Asia.

 ## Exercise 5.1 Create a Queue in your second broker

-After completing these steps you will have created a queue of the same name on your second broker.
+After completing these steps you will have created a queue on your second broker.

 1. Click on Cluster Manager on the left